SysKitTeam/docs-point/releases/cloud/point-2025-08-12-release-note.md

 ## Improvements & Bug Fixes

-* **Fixed an issue** that caused the audit logs for some events to fail during Provisioning due to the following error: `Failed to process content blob
+* **Fixed an issue** that caused the audit logs for some events to fail due to the following error: `Failed to process content blob
 System.ArgumentOutOfRangeException: Index was out of range.
 Must be non-negative and less than the size of the collection.
 (Parameter 'index')`

 * **Fixed an issue** that made the Accept Risk and Undo Accept Risk actions unavailable under the Security Plan subscription.